Iamknownasfesal/deix/README.md

 This project was created as part of the ICP Hackathon, where our team focused on addressing the challenges of credit scoring in the blockchain and decentralized finance (DeFi) space.

+## Motivation

+Our motivation was to make a Gitcoin Passport, but for DeFi apps.
+Such as borrowing/lending protocols, or credit protocols.
+They can use this app(and it can become onchain when you develop it like Chainlink's Aggregator in this case) to get the calculation of a user.
+In this case a user can request a calculation to get in to a app, or app can request a calculation from the contract for the user(not available right now).

 ## Team Members

 - **Omer Goksoy**